-Have you ever followed a bread crumb trail when scouring the internet which lead to watching hours-worth of funny cat videos on YouTube?
+Have you ever followed a bread crumb trail when scouring the internet which led to watching hours-worth of funny cat videos on YouTube?
 It’s OK.
 We are all friends here.
 I have done it, too — and on more than one occasion.

 Although this post doesn’t include any funny cat videos (though you may want to venture off to YouTube cat land after this), it will focus entirely on cats.
-Because when it comes to drawing our feline friends like a pro, forms and shares are everything.
+Because when it comes to drawing our feline friends like a pro, forms and shapes are everything.

 If you want to learn how to draw realistic cats, or just practice your shapes and forms, then keep on reading!
 Below, artist Mark Menendez shares the most important aspect of drawing this popular subject.
 But if cats aren’t your thing, don’t worry.
 His tips can be applied to other subjects as well.
 Enjoy!